 As you can see, the themes of the Susanna passage above have numerous similarities to the judgment content of Revelation 14:11 and its connections with the lake of fire found directly in Revelation.
-Could the two false witnesses in Susanna be a parallel to the false prophet and the antichrist in Revelation?
+Could the two false witnesses in Susanna be a slight parallel to the false prophet and the antichrist in Revelation?
 If you read the entire story of Susanna, you will find that this woman Susanna, who the two false witnesses are attempting to put a death sentence on, is the faithful wife of her husband.
-Does this sound like antichrist and the false prophet fecklessly attempting to kill Jesus' faithful bride by martyring God's people in the fifth seal during the tribulation in Revelation 6?
+Does this sound a little bit like antichrist and the false prophet fecklessly attempting to kill Jesus' faithful bride by martyring God's people in the fifth seal during the tribulation in

+Revelation 6?
+Or could it have some similarity to satan and the beast, antichrist trying to wipe out the woman Israel wearing the 12 star crown in Revelation 12:1-6?
 In Revelation 19:20 antichrist and the false prophet are thrown into a ravine/Gehenna/lake of fire and fire overtakes them.
 Jesus said, "fear him who is able to destroy both soul and body in Gehenna" specifically referring to the valley of Hinnom with its Greek name "Gehenna".
 As I showed previously, Gehenna is the lake of fire.
 Susanna above describes a ravine into which fire is thrown.
 And of course, the phrase in Susanna above "tear apart your soul" also bears similarities to Jesus' words in Matthew 10:28 regarding the destruction of souls.
 And of course, the fire of the Angel of the Lord would have reduced these two false witnesses in Susanna to what in the end?......Ashes.
 So is this reference to Susanna yet another hard stop, given by John and the Holy Spirit, explicitly limiting the duration of the punishment of the wicked?
 You be the judge.
 These references are popping out of every corner of the book of Revelation.

-Last but not least, we need to give an honorable mention to Psalm 45 and its use of the odd and rare word construction "αἰῶνα αἰῶνος", "age age", which is pointed to by Revelation 14:11.
-As I mentioned previously, Psalm 45 only contains "αἰῶνα αἰῶνος" in Codex Vaticanus and no other of the ancient manuscripts considered to be important by Swete in his critical edition of the Septuagint.
+Last but not least, we need to give an honorable mention to Psalm 45 and its use of the odd and rare word construction " α i $\tilde{\omega}$ v α α i $\tilde{\omega}$ v α ", "age age", which is pointed to by Revelation 14:11.
+As I mentioned previously, Psalm 45 only contains " α i $\tilde{\omega}$ v α α i $\tilde{\omega}$ v α " in Codex Vaticanus and no other of the ancient manuscripts considered to be important by Swete in his critical edition of the Septuagint.

 In spite of this, we still see abundant content in Psalm 45 which is related to the second coming judgment content of Revelation 14 and thereby indirectly to Revelation 14:11.
-At first blush this Psalm 45 just looks like a description of a very victorious and successful Israelite king.
+At first blush Psalm 45 just looks like a description of a very victorious and successful Israelite king.
 We have a little help from the New Testament deciding who this is though.
 The Holy Spirit speaking through the apostle Paul just gives it to us straight.
 Paul quotes Psalm 45 in Hebrews 1:8-9 and tells us in no uncertain terms that Psalm 45 is about Jesus "the Son".
 See below: